greeenboi/roll/readme.md

 <i style="color:teal">Just Roll with it.</i>

-A colorful implementation of curl's http api.
+A colorful implementation of a cli tool to make http requests

 > Sample command